 Spotting & Editing Video Files

-There are three methods to import video files into a project:
+There are three methods to import video & audio files into a project:

-As this is the first movie file in the timeline, Video Sync will set the timeline frame rate to the frame rate of this video file.
-Now that this is set, all consequent movies dragged to the same timeline must have the same frame rate.
+As this is the first movie file in the timeline, Video Sync will set the Timeline frame rate to the frame rate of this video file.
+Now that this is set, all consequent movies dragged to the same Timeline must have the same frame rate in order for them to be allowed to be added to the same Timeline.

 It is not possible to mix and match movie files with different frame rates on the same timeline.
 Though it is possible to have multiple timelines in the same Video Sync project - each with a different frame rate.